olivier-2018/SoftwareEngg_project/README.md

  Nb: The Heroku app address is kept private not to reach the free account usage limit during the app development.

  ### Testing:
 - Files are created and deleted.
-Local Test therefor are to be run with pytest:
+Local Tests therefor are to be run with pytest to ensure files are deleted after tests:
 ```sh
 pytest -v -W ignore
 ```